TUC-ProAut/libRSF/docs/CUSTOM_ERROR_MODELS.md

 ## Error Models
 With the libRSF, we want to provide a broad selection of methods to solve non-linear least squares problems robustly.
 Robustness against non-Gaussian outlier is the main challenge there and and the required models are as diverse as the possible applications.
+All oth them describe the log-likelihod of a assumed noise distributions.
+Therefore they cam be summarized as probabilistic models.

-In the following, we provide an overview over the types of available models.
+In the following, we provide an overview over the available types of models.

 ### Gaussian